Bharani Thirunal Lakshmi Bayi

-Maharani Bharani Thirunal Lakshmi Bayi CI (1848–1901) was the Senior Rani of Travancore from 1857 till her death in 1901.
+Maharani Bharani Thirunal Lakshmi Bayi CI (c.
+1848–1901) was the Senior Rani of Travancore from 1857 till her death in 1901.
 Her consort was the famous poet and writer, styled the father of Malayalam literature, Sri Kerala Varma Valiya Koil Thampuran.

 Early life

-Lakshmi Bayi was born in 1848 as the daughter of Bharani Nal Amma Thampuran of Mavelikara.
+Lakshmi Bayi was born in about 1848 as the daughter of Bharani Nal Amma Thampuran of Mavelikara.
 Her mother's family was a branch of the Kolathunad royal family which was directly related to the Travancore Royal Family.
 The family had settled in Travancore towards the end of the 18th century when Tipu Sultan invaded their territories in Malabar.
 While some members of the Kolathunad family returned, three sisters stayed back in Travancore and established the royal houses of Mavelikara, Ennakkad and Prayikkara.

 In 1857 the then Rani of Travancore, HH Pooradam Thirunal Lakshmi Bayi, the niece of Maharajah Uthram Thirunal died soon after giving birth to a son, the later Maharajah Moolam Thirunal.
 The royal family followed the Marumakkathayam system of matrilineal succession and the death of the Rani threatened the perpetuation of the dynasty.
 Thus, as in the previous five such incidents, it was decided to adopt from the Kolathunad family.
 Since members of the family were resident within Travancore the choice was made from amongst them.
 The Maharajah decided to adopt the two eldest daughters of Bharani Thirunal Amma Thampuran of Mavelikara namely Lakshmi Bayi (b.
 1848) and her younger sister Parvathi Bayi (b.
 1850).

-Adoption and Marriage
+Adoption and marriage

 In November 1857 the adoption was sanctioned by the Paramount power and the two girls were adopted into the royal family and installed as the Senior and Junior Ranis of Attingal, the traditional position held by females of the Travancore family.
 Lakshmi Bayi now became HH Rani Bharani Thirunal Lakshmi Bayi.
 In 1859 three suitable boys from chosen families were presented to her, including the famous artist Raja Ravi Varma.
 The Rani picked the brother of the Rajah of Parappanad, whose family had also settled in Travancore at Changanassery, namely Kerala Varma Valiya Koil Thampuran.
 Raja Ravi Varma later went on to marry her youngest sister Bhageerathi Amma Thampuran of Mavelikara.

 The marriage of the Rani and Kerala Varma was very happy in all respects, except that they were childless.
 In 1860 Uthram Thirunal died and his nephew, the Rani's adoptive uncle, Maharajah Ayilyam Thirunal succeeded to the musnud.
 Both Ayilyam Thirunal and his brother Visakham Thirunal were initially close to Kerala Varma.
 However sometime into the 1870s there occurred a palace conspiracy, involving Visakham Thirunal, Kerala Varma and the Dewan T. Madhava Rao and the three got alienated from the Maharajah.
 Matters took a turn for the worse when, with the sanction of the Paramount Power, who were apprised of facts, Kerala Varma was arrested by the Maharajah in 1875 and imprisoned at Alapuzha in north Travancore.
 After two years he was placed under house arrest at his family home in Haripad.